Atlas

 Asians don't need therapy.

-Let's discuss it in two parts.
+I will discuss it in two parts.
 One is about the pursuit of mental health, and the other is about methods of psychotherapy.

 Mental Health#

-And why do we pursue mental health?
+Then why do we pursue mental health?
 For happiness?

 But is this true?